GLOBAL MARKETS-Equities hit record highs, dollar weakens

 * Dollar slips after weak U.S. business spending figures

-* Benchmark Treasury yields slip after weak U.S. data (Adds oil settlement prices)
+* Benchmark Treasury yields slip after weak U.S. data (Updates prices, changes comment)

 By Rodrigo Campos and Herbert Lash

-NEW YORK, April 24 Equity markets around the world climbed to record highs on Friday as solid corporate earnings and an all-time peak for the Nasdaq stock index stoked investor optimism, while the dollar eased.
+NEW YORK, April 24 Equity markets around the world rode to all-time highs on Friday as solid corporate earnings and a record peak for the Nasdaq stock index stoked investor optimism, but the dollar eased.

 Amazon.com Inc, Microsoft Corp and Google Inc led Wall Street higher, prepping the Nasdaq for a second straight record closing high.
-On Thursday, it topped a record high that had stood for more than 15 years.
+On Thursday, it busted through a record high that had stood for more than 15 years.

-The MSCI All-Country World Index hit a lifetime high of 442.05, extending a multi-year rally driven by plentiful central bank funding and the global economy's recovery from the 2008 financial crisis.
+The MSCI All-Country World Index hit a lifetime high of 441.46, extending a multiyear rally driven by plentiful central bank cash and the global economy's recovery from the 2008 financial crisis.

 Investor sentiment in Europe was boosted by positive updates from companies including Electrolux and Renault .
 European companies are set for a bumper earnings season on the back of a weak euro and an improved economy.

-With 201 of the S&P 500 companies having reported first-quarter results, 69.7 percent have beaten expectations, a hair less than the average the past four quarters, according to Thomson Reuters data.
+With 201 of the S&P 500 companies having reported first-quarter results, 69.7 percent have beaten expectations, a whisker less than the average the past four quarters, according to Thomson Reuters data.

 The pan-European FTSEurofirst 300 stock index rose 0.4 percent to close at 1,626.83, supported by a German business survey that rose by more than expected for April.
 The prospect of a break-through in Greece's debt drama underpinned markets.